Allegheny-Computer-Science-300-S2021/lab05-ahance27/writing/calc.md

 e)
-- Match or Mismatch:
+- Match or Mismatch:         A != G is a mismatch
-- Left entry calculation:
+- Left entry calculation:        -3 - 1 = -4
-- Above entry calculation:
+- Above entry calculation:         0 - 1 = -1
-- Diagonal entry calculation:
+- Diagonal entry calculation:      -2 - 0 = -2
-- Max score: 1 from the Diagonal
+- Max score: -1 from the Above

 f)
-- Match or Mismatch:
+- Match or Mismatch:       T != G is a mismatch
-- Left entry calculation:
+- Left entry calculation:    -1 - 1 = 0
-- Above entry calculation:
+- Above entry calculation:      2 - 1 = 1
-- Diagonal entry calculation:
+- Diagonal entry calculation:      0 + 0 =  0
-- Max score: 1 from the Diagonal
+- Max score: 1 from the Above